Ow1e/glen/WHITEPAPER.md

 ---

 ## 4. Concurrency Model
-- Core state protected by a reader-prefer `RwLock`: readers proceed unless a writer holds the lock.
+- Core state protected by a reader-prefer `RwLock`.
 - Cache is sharded; each shard has its own lock; drastically reduces contention for hot reads.
+- Per-collection striped locks isolate contention between different collections; multi-collection ops lock multiple stripes with deadlock-safe ordering.
 - Transactions are optimistic: conflicts are detected at commit by comparing versions.

 ### Borrowed Reads